qxsch/WorkerPool/README.md

 **Parallel Processing WorkerPool for PHP**

 _This library is in its infancy.
-I am adding features to it as I require them._
+I am adding features to it as anyone requires them._

 ## Examples